recontentapp/recontentapp/CONTRIBUTING.md

 yarn start:app
 ```

+## Tech stack

+Recontent.app is developed using Javascript on both the frontend & backend.

+The codebase is organized as a Yarn workspace with several packages:

+- `api`: Backend source code
+- `app`: Frontend source code
+- `cli`: CLI source code
+- `db`: DB schema & migrations
+- `email-templates`: MJML templates

+Nest.js is used on the backend with an express.js adapter.

+React.js is used on the frontend with Vite as bundler/dev server.
+Packages like `react-router`, `react-hook-form`, `zod` & `stitches` are used for various concerns like routing, forms, schema validation & CSS-in-js.

+OpenAPI is used to define data structure (objects, enums) used in request payloads & response bodies.
+These definitions allow to generate Typescript interfaces to ensure end-to-end static typing. [`openapi-kit`](https://github.com/greeeg/openapi-kit) is used for this.

+[Prisma](https://prisma.io/) is used as a database ORM & migrations tool.

+[MJML](https://mjml.io/) is used to generate email templates.

 ## AWS services locally with LocalStack

 Some Recontent.app features are based on AWS services like S3.
 In order to make them work locally without actually using AWS during development, [`localstack`](https://localstack.cloud) is used.